petertdelia/petertdelia.github.io/index.md

 ## About Me

 Hello, I'm Peter.
-I am a software engineer and co-creator of Dendro, an open-source monitoring framework built with AWS and designed for small distributed systems.
+I am a curious-minded software engineer who enjoys collaboration and problem solving.
+I recently built Dendro, an open-source monitoring framework built with AWS and designed for small distributed systems.
+I have full stack experience, with React and Redux on the front end, ExpressJS and Node on the back end, and PostgreSQL and MongoDB on the database level.

-I recently built Dendro, an open-source, serverless monitoring framework for small, distributed apps, in order to help small teams handle the challenges of operating a distributed system.
 <br>
 <br>